SCM-IB/SCM-SD/README.md

 - ⚡ Fun fact: ...
 -->

-# SCM-IB: Structure-conditioned Cross-modal Information Bottleneck for Feed-Forward Infrared 3D Reconstruction 👋
+# SCM-SD: Structure-conditioned Cross-modal Selective Distillation for Feed-Forward Infrared 3D Reconstruction 👋

-> This repository contains the SCM-IB codebase (extended from the VGGT/pi3 framework) for RGB-to-IR cross-modal distillation in feed-forward 3D reconstruction.
+> This repository contains the SCM-SD codebase (extended from the VGGT/pi3 framework) for RGB-to-IR cross-modal distillation in feed-forward 3D reconstruction.

 ---

 ## 1. Overview 🚀

 In low-light, nighttime, and smoke-occluded environments, infrared (IR) sensing is often more reliable than visible-light sensing.
 However, directly transferring RGB-pretrained 3D models to the IR domain usually leads to clear performance drops.
-SCM-IB revisits this problem from an information bottleneck perspective and proposes a selective distillation paradigm with **structure preservation + conditional compression + task supervision**.
+SCM-SD revisits this problem from an information bottleneck perspective and proposes a selective distillation paradigm with **structure preservation + conditional compression + task supervision**.
 The goal is to preserve geometry-relevant transferable information while suppressing modality-specific redundant information during cross-modal transfer.

 The manuscript reports consistent gains on two RGB-IR multi-view datasets across camera pose estimation, depth prediction, and point cloud reconstruction.
 <p align="center">